Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map

-But if you re-generate the Index after you make such changes your changes in the Index area will be lost, since everything between the two [Gen Txt]..[Gen Txt] codes will be automatically replaced with the newly generated material.
+Caution: Be aware that if you re-generate the Index after you make such changes your changes in the Index area will be lost since everything between the two [Gen Txt]..[Gen Txt] codes will be automatically replaced with the newly generated material.

-Thus, it is better to do such formatting and editing on the final draft of the document and after the index has been generated.
-Be sure not to remove the index codes [Def Mark] and [Gen Txt] from the Index area or you will need to Define the Index again (Step 2 above) before you can re-generate it.
+Therefore it is better to do such formatting and editing on the final draft of the document and after the Index has been generated.
+And be sure not to remove the index codes [Def Mark] and [Gen Txt] from the Index area or you will need to Define the Index again (Step 2 above) before you can re-generate it.

 ☼ Dividing the Index